The popular Peru tourist attractions may not be as you imagined.

-Let me help you enjoy life in one of South America’s hidden gems: a nation of incredible history.
+Let me help you enjoy life in one of South America’s gems: a nation of incredible history.

 Peru can be seen as one of the richest countries in the world when it comes to history and culture.